Kerem Bulut: Mladá Boleslav

-2010–11 season

 After being on trial for numerous weeks with Mladá Boleslav, it was confirmed by the Czech club that they had signed Bulut.
 Bulut had signed a contract with the club until 30 June 2012.
 Signed to the club's first-team, he became one of four teen-aged players and one of five foreigners in the 25-man squad.
 Immediately thrown into the squad's first 11, he debuted on 18 July 2010 by starting in a 2–0 victory against Ústí nad Labem.
 On 24 July 2010 he again started in a 1–1 draw against České Budějovice.
 Two league rounds later he scored his first goal in Gambrinus liga in a home match against Příbram.
 Due to his criminal charge he was absent from the club from October 2010 to April 2011 where his first game back was in a 3–1 loss to Viktoria Plzeň on 8 May.
 Bulut was part of the Mladá Boleslav squad which won the 2010–11 Czech Cup, beating Sigma Olomouc in the final having won 4–3 on penalties after a 1–1 draw.

-2011–12 season

 On his 2011–12 season debut on 14 August, he scored Mladá Boleslav's second goal in a 4–1 away win to Baník Ostrava.
 On 6 January 2012, it was reported that Mladá Boleslav agreed to release Bulut from his contract to allow him to move to Turkish Süper Lig club Eskişehirspor, who had offered him a six-month deal with the option to buy him at the end of the loan period after the 2011–12 season.
 Bulut also received interest from a number of German Bundesliga clubs.
 It was reported that Bulut had been frustrated that no one at Mladá Boleslav spoke fluent English and sources close to him reported that he felt his concerns were lost in translation with club officials.
 On 31 January 2012, it was announced that Bulut had officially transferred to Eskişehirspor.
 However, Bulut then returned to Mladá Boleslav during the 2011–12 season and was re-registered to the club with the number No. 16 shirt.
 He re-debuted in a 2–0 home victory against Sparta Praha on 22 April, where he was substituted onto the field in the 90th minute for Jan Chramosta.